 Woosley underwent a number of tests to determine her condition.
 She was suffering from frequent premature contractions, which are abnormal heartbeats that begin in one of the heart’s pumping chambers (ventricles).
 While common, Woosley was profoundly affected by the condition.
 She became easily exhausted and had trouble completing her shifts at work.
 She tried a medication to suppress the premature contractions, but it only made her feel worse.

-Then Woosley was referred to Jeff Hsing, MD, a cardiologist with the Samaritan Heart & Vascular Institute who specializes in electrophysiology, an area of medicine focusing on abnormalities in the electrical impulses of the heart.
-Hsing performs radiofrequency ablations in the cath lab and Woosley was an excellent candidate.
+Then Woosley was referred to Jeff Hsing, MD, a cardiologist with the Heart Rhythm Center at Samaritan Heart & Vascular Institute.
+Dr. Hsing specializes in electrophysiology, an area of medicine focusing on abnormalities in the electrical impulses of the heart.
+He performs radiofrequency ablations in the cath lab and knew Woosley was an excellent candidate.